 Tips for managing lactose intolerance

-- Drink milk in smaller quantities.
-Most people with lactose intolerance can tolerate ½ cup milk at a time.
+- Drink milk in smaller quantities: Most people with lactose intolerance can tolerate up to half a cup of milk at a time.
 Full cream milk can be better tolerated than low fat or calcium-enriched milk.

-- Spread lactose-containing foods out during the day.
-Eat them with other foods to slow down digestion.
+- Spread lactose-containing foods out during the day - Eating smaller amounts at different times of the day, and eating them with other foods can help slow down digestion and reduce symptoms.

-- Hard cheeses (such as cheddar) are very low in lactose and again well tolerated.
+- Include hard cheeses: Hard cheeses (such as cheddar and parmesan) are naturally very low in lactose and again well tolerated.

-- You can buy lactose-free milk, yoghurt, ice cream and soft cheeses.
+- Try lactose-free alternatives: You can buy lactose-free milk, yoghurt, ice cream and soft cheeses.
 These are produced by adding lactase enzyme to the products to break down lactose for you.

-- You can buy enzyme drops or tablets from the pharmacy.
-Add them to regular milk and other dairy products to make it easier to digest.
+- Try lactase enzyme tablets or drops: You can buy enzyme drops or tablets from the pharmacy.
+Add them to regular milk and other dairy products, or take them before eating, to make dairy foods easier to digest.

 We recommend seeing a dietitian if you:

-Accredited Practising Dietitians (APDs) are university-trained nutrition experts.
+Accredited Practising Dietitians (APDs) are university-trained nutrition specialists.
 They can help you with personalised, easy-to-follow and evidence-based advice.

 APDs are Australia's most trusted dietetics professionals.